Use ONNX model converted from TensorFlow to recognize hand-written digits with ibm-watsonx-ai

 This notebook contains the following parts:

-1. Set up the environment¶
+1. Setting up the environment¶

 Before you use the sample code in this notebook, you must perform the following setup tasks: